Reading Specialists’ Role is Key to Student Success

 Help Close the Achievement Gap.
 Help All Students Achieve Reading Proficiency.

-As the number of struggling readers and writers continues to increase, your skills
+As the number of striving readers and writers continues to increase, your skills as

 students will be a priority in most school districts.
 This graduate plan in Reading

 leads to the Master of Science (M.S.) degree with a Reading Specialist certificate.

 Students seeking this certification must hold a valid Texas teaching certificate and